sfraser-dev/javascript-jit-basics/challenges-to-do.md

 # Various Challenges

+## Variables

+1. Create a variable that stores your name and log a string to the console that persoanlly greets you using template literals.
+1. Create variables storing your name, your favourite color and your favourite film or tv series.
+Using template literals I want you to log a sentence including these values to the console.
+1. Create variables storing what you ate for breakfast, lunch and dinner yesterday and log them to the console.
+Without redelcaring new variables I would like you to asign a new value of what you ate today to the variables, and again log them to the console.

 ## If Statements

 1. Write a program that checks whether a customer is old enough to be served alcohol at a bar.
 Declare a variable called age and write an if statement that checks whether age is 18 or above.
 If age is less than 18 log "Sorry, I can't serve you" to the console, if age is 18 or above log "No problem, what would you like to drink?"